oliyh/martian/vcr/README.md

 ## Usage

 You can use martian-vcr in two ways: recording and playback.
-Recording captures responses from HTTP requests while playback returns
+Recording captures responses from HTTP requests while playback returns the recorded responses instead of making real requests.

 ### Record